meysamrn/AntiPorn/README.md

 AntiPorn - Blocking Porno Sites.
 Wait for more...

+### It is known how serious a matter is that violates the covenant, which is torn apart badly, and how much evil is drawn from it.
+In the following, we will detail some of the mentions in the holy books ("Glue from the Brotherhood" and "The Brotherhood of Our Souls"):
+- Causes length of exile.
+- He will not get to see the face of Shechinah.
+- Will not rise in the resurrection.
+- D. His sons die when they are small.
+- His soul rolls into an inefficient man.
+- Causes reincarnation for several souls.
+- Brings deaths and epidemics to the world.
+- Prevents him from understanding the study of the Torah, and in particular the mysteries of the Torah.
+- Causes poverty to him and his sons.
+- His sons will be wicked, infidels and heretics.
+- His prayer and teachings are not accepted.
+- He has no part in the next world, and must die in the hands of heaven.
+- Considered to be shedding blood.
+- Causes breathing difficulties.

+### This sin is caused to man because of other bad deeds, which lead to a continuation of this terrible sin.
+These include:

+- Which tells slander and lies.
+- Which reveals a secret that is not worthy of being revealed.
+- Who blesses a blessing to nullify.
+- Who swears and does not keep.
+- Who looks at the woman and her clothes.
+- That I eat coarse food.
+- Sleeping in a room alone.
+- Sleeping on his stomach.
+- Who is often worried.
+- Meditating on the day of contemplation of an offense.

 # Anti Porn HOSTS File
 The purpose of this repository is to distribute a useful mean to fight porn addiction.